 The California Community College Board of Governors has unanimously approved changes that will establish system-wide enrollment priorities.
 These changes will be implemented in fall 2014 and are designed to ensure classes are available for students seeking associate degrees, transfer, or job training, and to reward students who make steady and efficient progress toward their educational goals.

-Continuing students with verified Education Plans, in good academic standing, who have not exceeded 90 degree-applicable units, as well as new students who have completed their college orientation, self-assessments, and Education Plans will now have registration priority over students who do not meet these criteria.
+Continuing students, in good academic standing, who have not exceeded 90 degree-applicable units, as well as new students who have completed their college orientation, self-assessments, and Education Plans will now have registration priority over students who do not meet these criteria.

 - Students on probation should seek help to improve their academic standing.

 - Students nearing 90 degree-applicable units should carefully plan their remaining courses.